Released February 14, 2018

 Jane is determined, sensible, and a deeply human character.
 Her good sense allows her to find logical solutions to the all-too-real problems of the town.
 But that same earthly sensibility cannot save her from the pain of having to make some tough choices.
 And Jane isn’t alone.
 All of Dahmen’s characters feel real.
 No one is perfect, but no one is a mustache-twirling villain, either.
 The antagonists do horrible things, but we can see why they think their actions are right.
 Some grudges will carry on into the next generation, but that doesn’t make the characters any less neighborly.
 Everyone changes by the end of the book, but most of the changes are gradual.

 Perhaps it’s Dahmen’s experience as a metalsmith that allowed her to shape her characters rather than shattering them.
 Jane has her disappointments, her setbacks, but she’s not toppled by them.
 Friends who are not exactly friends aren’t enemies, and they are still precious.
 It’s no surprise that someone who managed to beautifully tie all of her brand’s marketing together is able to seamlessly do the same for her characters.

 I absolutely loved this book.
-It had excellent pacing, good action, and a sweet as pie resolution.
-Whether Ms. Dahmen will be devoting herself to another amazing book, or another incredible cookware line, I can’t wait to see what she does next. - Excerpt from Luxury Reading Reviews
+Whether Ms. Dahmen will be devoting herself to another amazing book, or another incredible cookware line, I can’t wait to see what she does next. ~ Luxury Reading

 (or get the print version and enjoy the dozens of illustrations, maps, and special documents.

 WIDOW has won the Grand Prize Laramie Award